 Those simple actions, and general good advice, can prevent the vast majority of coyote related incidents.
 You can learn more about safety and hazing below:

 Santa Clara County Vector Control's Urban Wildlife Page

 If you would like to report coyote activity, or would like a wildlife technician to contact you, please call the Santa Clara Co.
 Vector Control at 1 (800) 675-1155 or visit them at their website.

-Palo Alto Animal Services provides animal control to the cities of Palo Alto, Los Altos, and Los Altos Hills.
-If you witness actively aggressive, injured, ill, or dead animals please call Palo Alto Police at 650-329-2413.
+Palo Alto Animal Control covers the cities of Palo Alto, Los Altos, and Los Altos Hills.
+If you witness actively aggressive, injured, ill, or dead animals please call the Palo Alto Dispatch center at 650-329-2413.
 We have Animal Control Officers on duty 365 days a year, and are on call for emergencies 24/7.
 Our officers respond to urgent calls for service as soon as they can.
 However Animal Control Officers will not trap and remove coyotes.
 It is illegal in California to trap and relocate any wild animal without a permit from the Dept. of Fish and Wildlife.
 If a coyote were to be trapped, it would have to be euthanized on site.
 Additionally, there is evidence that trapping and euthanizing wildlife creates a vacuum for other wild animals and does not remedy a particular problem.